 There was a time when neon signs formed an integral part of Vancouver's cityscape.
-Historic photographs of the Granville strip show bright neon signs, in oranges, greens, blues, and reds, featuring the names of theatres-turned-music-venues like the Orpheum and the Vogue.
-Other photographs show the many neon signs populating the Hastings strip, including the very few still-standing signs, like the Save-on-Meats rotating pig, and The Only Seafoods seahorse that was standing until recently.
-In the 1950s, the height of this neon era in Vancouver, there were over 19,000 neon signs in the city.
-The iconic neon sign from the Smilin' Buddha Cabaret on Hastings was featured in a 2009 display at the Vancouver Museum, preserved in their institutional collection as an artifact of a time when city-dwellers would bask in the sleazy glow of neon light as they walked home from the bar.
+Historic photographs of the Granville strip show bright neon signs, in oranges, greens blues, and reds, featuring the names of theatres-turned-music-venues like the Orpheum and the Vogue.
+Other photographs show the many neon signs populating the Hastings strip, including icons like the Save-on-Meats rotating pig and The Only Seafoods seahorse that are still standing.
+While only a few now remain, in the 1950s, the height of this neon era, there were 19,000 neon signs in the city.
+The neon sign from the Smilin' Buddha Cabaret on Hastings was featured in a 2009 display at the Vancouver Museum, preserved in their collection as an artifact of a time when city-dwellers would bask in the sleazy glow of neon light as they walked home from the bar.